Cleaning and Disinfection Protocol for (COVID-19)

 Northern Contract Cleaning staff will minimise the risk of being infected with coronavirus by wearing gloves and using alcohol-based hand sanitiser before and after wearing gloves.
 If cleaning areas of the workplace where a person with a confirmed case of coronavirus or a person in isolation has frequented, staff may wish to wear a surgical mask as an added precaution.
 If a confirmed case of coronavirus or a person in isolation is in a room that cleaning staff need to enter, they may ask them to put on a surgical mask if they have one

 available.
 Northern Contract Cleaning’s supplier, Agar Chemicals, has at least four products that are expected to be effective on the corona-virus.
-These are:

 Safety Data Sheets and PDS available from https://agar.com.au

 If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection.
 According to the Australian Government Department of Health, to minimise the spread of any germs you should regularly wash surfaces that are frequently touched such as door handles, light switches, kitchen and bathroom areas.
 Northern Contract Cleaning will utilise the above-mentioned chemicals containing the virus killing constituent.

 Further Valuable Information on Procedures

 Diluted household bleach solutions can be used if appropriate for the surface.
 Follow manufacturer’s instructions for application and proper ventilation.
 Check to ensure the product is not past its expiration date.
 Never mix household bleach with ammonia or any other cleanser.
 Unexpired household bleach will be effective against coronaviruses when properly diluted.